Masala film: History

-According to several critics and scholars, the masala film was pioneered in the early 1970s by filmmakers Manmohan Desai, Prakash Mehra and Nasir Hussain,.
-Yaadon Ki Baaraat (1973), directed by Hussain and written by Salim–Javed, has been identified by many as the first masala film.
+According to several critics and scholars, the masala film was pioneered in the 1970s by filmmakers Nasir Hussain and Manmohan Desai, and screenwriters Salim–Javed.
+Yaadon Ki Baaraat (1973), directed by Nasir Hussain and written by Salim–Javed, has been identified by many as the first masala film.
 However, critic S. Shankar has claimed Tamil cinema had earlier masala dosa films, citing Parasakthi (1952) as the earliest example, but distinguishes them from modern masala films.
 After Yaadon Ki Baaraat, Salim–Javed went on to write more successful masala films in the 1970s and 1980s.
 A landmark for the masala film genre was Amar Akbar Anthony (1977), directed by Manmohan Desai and written by Kader Khan.
 Manmohan Desai successfully became the most prolific filmmaker of the genre in the 1970s and 1980s.

 Sholay (1975), directed by Ramesh Sippy and written by Salim-Javed, also falls under the masala genre.
 It is sometimes called a "Curry Western", a play on the term "Spaghetti Western".
 A more accurate genre label is the "Dacoit Western", as it combined the conventions of Indian dacoit films such as Mother India (1957) and Gunga Jumna (1961) with that of Spaghetti Westerns.
 Sholay spawned a subgenre of "Dacoit Western" films in the 1970s.

 Masala films helped establish many leading actors as superstars in the 1970s and 1980s, such as Dharmendra, Jeetendra, Amitabh Bachchan, Rishi Kapoor, Shatrughan Sinha and Sridevi achieved stardom in their early Bollywood careers with masala movies.
-Since the 1990s, actors such as Sunny Deol, Aamir Khan (Nasir Hussain's nephew), Sanjay Dutt, Anil Kapoor, Jackie Shroff, Govinda, Shah Rukh Khan, Salman Khan (Salim Khan's son), Akshay Kumar and Ajay Devgn in Bollywood; Uttam Kumar, Ranjit Mallick, Mithun Chakraborty, Prosenjit Chatterjee, Jeet, Dev, Jisshu Sengupta and Ankush Hazra in Bengali cinema; M. G. Ramachandran, Rajinikanth, Kamal Haasan, Vijayakanth, Ajith Kumar, Vijay, Suriya, Vikram, Dhanush, Raghava Lawrance, Sivakarthikeyan, in Kollywood; N. T. Rama Rao, Krishna, Chiranjeevi, Mahesh Babu, Allu Arjun, Jr. NTR, Nandamuri Balakrishna, Prabhas, Nagarjuna, Ram Charan and Pawan Kalyan in Tollywood; Madhu, Prem Nazir, Mammootty, Mohanlal, Jayan and Prithviraj Sukumaran in Mollywood; Dr. Rajkumar, Vishnuvardhan, Ambareesh, Darshan, Puneeth Rajkumar, Sudeep and Yash in Kannada cinema have all experienced success in this format.
+Since the 1990s, actors such as Sunny Deol (Dharmendra's son), Aamir Khan (Nasir Hussain's nephew), Sanjay Dutt, Anil Kapoor, Jackie Shroff, Govinda, Shah Rukh Khan, Salman Khan (Salim Khan's son), Akshay Kumar and Ajay Devgn in Bollywood; Uttam Kumar, Ranjit Mallick, Mithun Chakraborty, Prosenjit Chatterjee, Jeet, Dev, Jisshu Sengupta, Tota Roy Chowdhury and Ankush Hazra in Bengali cinema; M. G. Ramachandran, Rajinikanth, Kamal Haasan, Vijayakanth, Ajith Kumar, Vijay, Suriya, Vikram, Dhanush, Raghava Lawrance, Sivakarthikeyan, in Kollywood; N. T. Rama Rao, Krishna, Chiranjeevi, Mahesh Babu, Allu Arjun, Jr. NTR, Nandamuri Balakrishna, Prabhas, Nagarjuna, Ram Charan and Pawan Kalyan in Tollywood; Madhu, Prem Nazir, Mammootty, Mohanlal, Jayan and Prithviraj Sukumaran in Mollywood; Dr. Rajkumar, Vishnuvardhan, Ambareesh, Darshan, Puneeth Rajkumar, Sudeep and Yash in Kannada cinema have all experienced success in this format.